GenoTheMundane/mechagic/src/creations/drawings/index.md

 # my drawings

 A bunch of my art, some original stuff mixed with some fanart.
 All of which are categorized by date by yours truly.

+Interested in more story focused stuff?
+I have a good amount of concept art for a personal project I'm working on [here <i class="ph ph-link"></i>](/creations/tsag_art/)
     <div class="tab">
         <button class="tablinks" onclick="openCity(event, '2024')" id="defaultOpen">
         2024